ci-for-research/self-hosted-runners/ubuntu-surf-hpc-cloud/README.md

 ## Install GitHub Action runner

+### Step 1- Testing the connection with the server
 To install GitHub Action runner we use an Ansible playbook to provision the VM.

-Test that Ansible can ping server with
+To test the connection with the server, Ansible can run ping command.

 ```shell
 ansible all -m ping
 ```

-Should output something like
+If it successfully connects to the server, the output should be something like

 ```shell
 hpc | SUCCESS => {